vitocaputo/Football_Analysis_22-23/README.md

 **[Football_Analysis_22-23 (Top 5 European Leagues)](https://nbviewer.org/github/vitocaputo/Football_Analysis_22-23/blob/main/Football_Analysis.ipynb)**

-The dataset was created impoting the player statistics tables from the website "FBref" in Excel via Web.
+The dataset was created importing the player statistics tables from the website "FBref" in Excel via Web.
 Two tables have been created:
 1. All_Player : related to all players, included who has played 0 matches
 2. Footballer_Statistics : related to the players who have played at least 1 game